ENGINEERING SURVEYING, HEALTH AND SAFETY - 2024/5

 Module aims

-• An understanding of UK Health & Safety law and regulations, and the requirements of good health and safety practice in the management of civil engineering projects and associated works.
+- An understanding of UK Health and safety laws and regulations and the requirements of good health and safety practice in the management of civil engineering projects and associated works.

-• Proficiency in use of standard surveying instruments, associated booking techniques and calculations.
+- Proficiency in the use of standard surveying instruments, associated booking techniques and calculations.

-• Strategies for setting out structures and roads including preparation of setting out data, earthworks costings and the ability to undertake mapping.
+- Strategies for setting out structures and roads including preparation of setting out data.

-• An introduction to GPS (Global Positioning System) and HDS (High Definition Surveying) and their use in construction.
+- An introduction to GPS (Global Positioning System), Laser Scanning and Digital Photogrammetry and their use in construction.

 Learning outcomes